RainerRoss/WEBSRVUTL/README.md

 ## Description
 The Library WEBSRVUTL with the Service Program WERSRVUTL gives RPG-Programmers a <strong>*fast and easy way*</strong> to provide Web Services powered by IBM i.

-<strong>Rainer Ross</strong> is the developer of the hotel search engine www.myhofi.com - this application is powered by IBM i, built with HTML5, CSS3, JavaScript, Db/2 inMemory, Symmetric Multiprocessing, Watson Content Analytics and runs on the server side with pure free RPG Web Services. myhofi.com was awarded in 2015 with the <strong>IBM Innovation Award</strong>.
+<strong>Rainer Ross</strong> is the developer of the hotel search engine www.myhofi.com - this application is powered by IBM i, built with HTML5, CSS3, JavaScript, Db/2 inMemory, Symmetric Multiprocessing, Watson Content Analytics and runs on the server side with pure free RPG Web Services. myhofi.com was awarded with the <strong>IBM Innovation Award</strong>.

 ## Why RPG-Programs runs faster than programs that are written in interpreted languages such as the Net.Data® and PHP scripting languages